 Withdrawal from the College

-Once the withdrawal process is initiated, students who change their minds about withdrawing from the College may do so by rescinding the withdrawal in writing to the Office of Academic Affairs.
+Once the withdrawal process is initiated, students who change their minds about withdrawing from the College may do so by rescinding the withdrawal in writing to the Office of the Provost.
 If the withdrawal is to take effect at a time when classes are in session, the rescission must occur within ten calendar days.